-To get to the beach, drive along the road near the river and park close to the Black Pot Beach pear.
-Hanalei Beach Park & Bay is situated towards the end of the road, where you’ll find a parking lot.
+To get to the beach, drive along the road near the river and park close to the Black Pot Beach Pier.
+Hanalei Beach Park and Bay is situated towards the end of the road, where you’ll find a parking lot.

-There’s also an alternative side street parking in case the first ones are full.
+There’s also alternative side street parking in case the first ones are full.
 The beach also has showers, restrooms, and picnic areas.
-Be sure to stop into Hanalei town, too… you will find a plethora of cool shops and small eateries.
+Be sure to stop into Hanalei town, too.
+You will find a plethora of cool shops and small eateries.

-Anini Beach is one of the most protected beaches on Kauai’s shore with a long sand and reef stretch.
+Anini Beach is one of the most protected beaches on Kauai’s coast, with a long sand and reef stretch.
 The beach covers two miles of sand, making it a great location for beachcombing.

 Other popular water activities include swimming, scuba diving, windsurfing, and snorkeling.
-In fact, Anini Beach has such calm waters that it is the perfect spot for people with families, especially those with younger children.
+Anini Beach has such calm waters that it is the perfect spot for people with families, especially those with younger children.

 Ample parking is available at the end of Wyllie Road.
 Anini Beach has showers, restrooms, and picnic areas for visitors.

 Renowned as the safest beach for swimming in Kauai, Anahola Beach is a half-mile-long, white-sand curvy beach that’s located at the back of Anahola Bay.